 Same applies to a part sun position, where the plants will get at least 5 hours of sun.

-Although a lot of succulents will grow in shade, they may be more susceptible to rotting (unless they are shade lovers such as haworthia, gasteria, sanseveria etc.).
+Although a lot of succulents will grow in shade, they may be more susceptible to rotting and fungal infections (unless they are shade lovers such as haworthia, gasteria, sanseveria etc.).
 Sun loving succulents will survive being grown in shade, but they will loose their colour and compact shape.
-Mulching in this case may not be very beneficial for the plants.
+Mulching plants grown in shade will aid water retention but some succulents may find it a little too wet.

 Although the great majority of succulents will enjoy a good top dressing of mulch there are species out there that prefer being on the dry side most of the time.

-Other plants that can be sensitive to too much moisture are Peperomia Graveolens, Euphorbia Mammilaris, Cacti in the genus Astrophytum, Echeveria Blue Bird and Echeveria Chihuahuensis.
+Other plants that can be sensitive to too much moisture are Peperomia Graveolens, Euphorbia Mammilaris, Cacti in the genus Astrophytum, Echeveria Blue Bird and Echeveria Lauii.